 This is probably the most common cause of an SMTP error.
 The port specified by your email service is disallowed by the ISP – the company that provides you the internet connection.
 Typically, port 25 and 26 are disabled by ISPs because of the fear of being abused for spamming purposes.
 You can generally get around this problem by contacting the Internet Service Provider and asking them for the allowed SMTP outgoing address (yes, this too may change) and the port number.
 Additionally, you may also need to use a different set of login for it (see below).

 As mentioned above, ISPs may disallow certain SMTP ports – 25 and 26.
 If this is indeed the case for the SMTP error you get, contact the service provider and ask them for the permitted port AND the alternate SMTP address.
 These new SMTP settings may also require you to log in using a different username and password set – typically, the same of your internet connection.
 However, always make sure that this is indeed the case.

 On the other hand, the email service (if it’s not the same as the ISP) would require you to use an SMTP login that is different from the incoming POP server.
 However, this is rare but I have come across it once in my life.

-Outgoing address, login, port - all are correct and you still get an SMTP error?
-Ensure you haven’t accidently missed out on checking the secure password authentication option.
+Outgoing address, login, port – all are correct and you still get an SMTP error?
+Ensure you haven’t accidentally missed out on checking the secure password authentication option.
 You can find it under the email account properties in the email client you use.